 Almansa’s neighbor is the larger region of Manchuela, which does benefit from the fresh Mediterranean winds that help to moderate the similarly harsh climate of the southern Meseta.
 This high plateau with significant limestone deposits was brought into international fame by the winemaker Finca Sandoval’s blend of Syrah with Monastrell.
 A wine which won critical appraisal and now sells out quickly after release.
 Some of the area’s finest, full-bodied reds currently are produced from this sub-zone, the poor soils and cooler meso-climate resulting in powerful, structured wines from Bobal, Tempranillo, Cabernet Sauvignon, Grenache and even Merlot!

-Due west of Manchuela is the D.O Ribera del Jucar, named after the river that runs through the sub-region.
-It is the youngest appellation in Spain, having been granted D.O status in 2003.
-The vineyards (over 9000 hectares) lie on a plateau that enjoys less extreme temperatures than some of its neighbours, with summer temperatures averaging 25C.
+Due west of Manchuela is the D.O.
+Ribera del Jucar, named after the river that runs through the sub-region.
+It is the youngest appellation in Spain, having been granted D.O. status in 2003.
+The vineyards (over 9000 hectares) lie on a plateau that enjoys less extreme temperatures than some of its neighbors, with summer temperatures averaging 25C.
 Only red varieties are planted here, with Tempranillo, Grenache, Syrah and Bobal being the most common.
 A good hunting ground for lighter reds of real substance, often at very reasonable prices!

 These vineyards south of Madrid have been making rapid progress in the early years of this century and today a wide range of quality wine styles exist to rival the best from Spain’s varied wine regions.
 And although the country’s gourmets may still prefer the established pedigree of wines from Rioja, Priorat and Ribera Del Duero, there is no longer any excuse for ignoring the diverse and often stylish wines from this exciting, up and coming region.